l33tlamer/yml-tips/README.md

 Hello everyone,

-**this post is to simply show a quick overview of popular editors that people might want to consider to edit their .yml (YAML) files for use with PlexMetaManager (PMM).**
+**this post is to simply show a quick overview of popular editors that people might want to consider to edit their .yml (YML/YAML) files for use with PlexMetaManager (PMM).**

+You should also consider giving our quick [YML Tutorial](https://metamanager.wiki/en/latest/home/guides/yaml.html) on the PMM Wiki a read to learn about quirks and features of YML.

-A good editor can help a lot by assisting with having the **correct indent** for PMM (multiples of 2 spaces, no TAB stops, etc.), general checking of **YAML structure** and warning of **possible errors**, even before you run the file through PMM.
+A good editor can help a lot by assisting with having the **correct indent** for PMM (multiples of 2 spaces, no TAB stops, etc.), general checking of **YML structure** and warning of **possible errors**, even before you run the file through PMM.
 This can **save a lot of time** and avoid headaches, before having to troubleshoot within PMM.
-You should also consider giving our quick [YAML Tutorial](https://metamanager.wiki/en/latest/home/guides/yaml.html) on the PMM Wiki page a read.

 It can also display the code much more convient to make it nicer to work with and spot errors, or just to navigate around in a file by **highlighting certain things** and **coloring indents** etc.